 2. Opening Ceremony

-"Fire Prevention Song" and "Fire Prevention Pledge" by children of the Yawara Nursery School Children's Firefighting Club
+"Fire Prevention Song" and "Fire Prevention Pledge" by children from the Yawara Nursery School Children's Firefighting Club

 The kindergarten children, wearing matching happi coats and waving small banners, sing the "Fire Prevention Song"!